dr-seshadhri/Retrospective-Evaluation-of-Soccer-Players-REvSoc-/README.md

 ## Overall Player Rating & Clustering

-After computing DPR, OCR, and GSR, all three are min-max normalised (`_std` suffix) and joined into a single player master table.
+After computing DPR, OCR, and GSR, all three are min-max normalised and joined into a single player master table.
 Players are then:

 1. **Clustered** using k-means (k determined by the elbow method and silhouette width via PAM) — typically two clusters emerging from the DPR/OCR/GSR space.
 2. **PCA run within each cluster** to derive cluster-specific metric weights.